 Cumin Seeds – The Delightful Spice!

 The warm and bitter flavor of this aromatic spice as well as its abundant oil content make it usable in Indian, Mexican, North African, Middle Eastern and western Chinese cuisines.
 In India, cumin seeds are an important component of curry powder and “garam masala”.
 They are generally fried or roasted before usage.
 Cumin seeds are generally available dried or ground to a brownish-green powder.

 Cumin seeds are generally available in three colours- amber, white and black.
 The amber seeds are the most common.
 The black ones have a complex flavor and cannot be substituted for the other two.
 Black cumin seeds or nigella are different from cumin seeds though both are similar in appearance.
 Known as “kalonji” in northern India and ‘kaalo jeere’ in Bengal, they have a pungent, powerful, sharp and slightly bitter flavor and a spicy-sweet aroma.
 They have a thin crescent shape.

-Benefits Of Cumin:
+19 Amazing Benefits Of Jeera/Cumin:

 Besides its culinary uses, this aromatic spice is known for its medicinal properties since ancient times.
 Being an excellent source of iron, it aids in digestion, boosts the immune system and has anti-carcinogenic properties.